xSetrox/bookshelf/README.md

 Pillow==8.4.0
 ```
 ### Import from school portal
 You will need to go to your "student detail schedule" page on your school portal for the semester you selected, then hit ctrl+s > save as html only.
-Then when prompted, click to import that file.
+Then when prompted, click "import from portal" to import that file.
 If supported, all your courses will fill in, if not you will be notified that it's not supported.
 ### College not found
 This tool is designed to work with bkstr.com.
 If your college does not use bkstr.com, you cannot use this tool.